 Police Emerald Society Baltimore

-1. Applicant must be or will be a full-time student at a recognized college or university.
+1. Applicant must be a high school senior or full-time undergraduate student at a recognized college or university.

 2. In addition to the completed application the following material will be required for consideration.